CWHP Home | Alphabetical Index | Topical Index

 that was seeking a place to situate a women’s center for under-served

-It was committed to the philosophy that empowered women could help themselves
+philosophy that empowered women could help themselves and effect change in their

-mostly by volunteers, the Women's Educational Center provides women with referrals
+Staffed mostly by volunteers, the Women's Center

-to outside community resources, including doctors, therapists, lawyers, clinics,
+provides women with referrals to outside community resources, including doctors,

-housing and job opportunities.
-Its newest project, Women of Action, organizes
+therapists, lawyers, clinics, housing and job opportunities.
+Its newest project,

-women to fight for their rights, most recently insisting that the MBTA stop
+Women of Action, organizes women to fight for their rights, most recently insisting

-to pick up women with children in baby carriages.
-Some groups that began by
+that the MBTA stop to pick up women with children in baby carriages.
+Some groups

-1988 are held at Northeaster University Library.
+from 1971 to 1988 are held at Northeastern University Library.

 Women’s

-Coffeehouse (flourished 1979-ca
+Coffeehouse (flourished 1979-ca. 1989)

 Feminist community coffeehouse